List of Transjakarta corridors: Temporary shuttle routes

-On April 15, 2022, Transjakarta began the first phase of BRT stations revitalization program in order to improve its services.
+On April 15, 2022, Transjakarta began the first phase of BRT station revitalization program.
 To accommodate passengers who were affected by those revitalizations, Transjakarta operated numbers of temporary shuttle bus routes on corridors where one of their stations were temporarily closed for revitalization.
+On September 8 2025, Senen and Jaga Jakarta BRT stations was reopened after it was severely burn during the august 2025 protest, due to the skybridge between the stations was still under repair, Transjakarta operated 21ST temporary shuttle bus to accommodate passengers transferring between Senen and Jaga Jakarta BRT Station.
 All routes were coded with "ST" (abbreviation of "shuttle").

 The first temporary shuttle route was 1ST (Semanggi – Monumen Nasional) to accommodate the revitalization process of BRT stations in Corridor 1.
-1ST route began its operational on April 15 and ended on September 11, 2022, after the revitalized Gelora Bung Karno (now Senayan Bank DKI) BRT station was reopened on August 17.
-The second route was 2PJ (Pecenongan – Juanda (where PJ was the abbreviation of the route)) to accommodate the revitalization of the Juanda BRT station.
+1ST route began its operational on April 15 and ended on September 11, 2022, after the revitalized Gelora Bung Karno (now Senayan Bank Jakarta) BRT station was reopened on August 17.
+The second route was 2PJ (Pecenongan – Juanda, where PJ was the abbreviation of both Pecenongan and Juanda) to accommodate the revitalization of the Juanda BRT station.
 After the revitalized Juanda station completed and reopened on March 4, 2023, the shuttle route was extended to Bundaran HI and was renamed into 2ST to accommodate passengers who were affected by temporary route readjusment due to the Jakarta MRT phase 2A project.
 The 2ST route was closed on November 16, 2023.

-Transjakarta operated 10 shuttle routes, with 9ST being the last one; which was closed on June 15, 2024, after the reopening of Damai (formerly Indosiar) BRT station.
+Transjakarta operated 11 shuttle routes, with 21ST being the last one; which was closed on June 4, 2026, after the reopening of Senen Skybride.
 The routes were: